How does FlippedNormals deal with chargebacks?

 What can you do?

 Once you've noticed a chargeback, please send as much info as you reasonably can and legally do here - and explain what happened, should you have any correspondence with the customer.
-Please also get in touch with the customer who requested the chargeback, as it might have been done for perfectly legitimate uses, such as the transaction not being recognised.
+Please also get in touch with the customer who requested the chargeback, as it might have been done for perfectly legitimate uses, such as the transaction not being recognized.
 The more information we have, the more likely we are to win the dispute.
 If so, please ask them if they can cancel and revert their chargeback.